 Little extra touches like the traditional gauntlet cinch closure on the back of the mittens and a drawcord bottom really help to keep out any snow.
-Overall these gloves look great and perform extremely well, making their $50 retail price (check this listing for the latest live prices) worth every penny.
+Overall these gloves look great and perform extremely well, making their $50 retail price worth every penny.

 Specs and Features:

-The Swany Legend 11 mittens retail for a reasonable $115 (check this listing for the latest live prices).
+The Swany Legend 11 mittens retail for a reasonable $115.
 For the overall quality and ability to use touchscreen devices, it is worth it to consider these for average winter temperatures.

-Let’s say you’ve tried out heavy duty mittens in the past but they just couldn’t handle the frigid, harsh winter temperatures of where you live and ski.
-Once you start hitting below zero winter days you need more than a typical pair of mittens to keep you warm – and that is there the OR Alti Mittens come into play.
+Let’s say you’ve tried out heavy-duty mittens in the past but they just couldn’t handle the frigid, harsh winter temperatures of where you live and ski.
+Once you start hitting below zero winter days you need more than a typical pair of mittens to keep you warm – and that is where the OR Alti Mittens come into play.